egovernment/eregistrations/documentation/controllers.md

-# New POST submissions controllers
+# POST submissions controllers

 ## Introduction

 Handling of POST submissions is configured with help of two generic utilities: [controller-router](https://github.com/medikoo/controller-router), [post-controller-router](https://github.com/medikoo/post-controller-router) and two handler modules, configured in mano, one for [client](https://github.com/egovernment/eregistrations-lomas/blob/master/node_modules/mano/client/post-router.js) and one for [server](https://github.com/egovernment/eregistrations-lomas/blob/master/node_modules/mano/server/post-router.js).

-Due to tight timeframe above utilities don't have their own documentation, yet.
-Until that's the case this document should provide all information that's needed to configure controllers in eregistration applications.
+This document should complement documentation of above utilities, with information that's needed to configure controllers in eregistration applications.

 ## How to configure controllers